 Step 2.
 Loosen the Clutch Cover Nuts

 Using your socket set or scrench, loosen the clutch cover nuts.
-You don’t need to completely remove them.
+You don’t need to remove them completely.
 Gently loosen both of them.
 They’re located on the side of the chainsaw where the bar enters the motor cover.
 I’ve created a (not so fantastic) illustration to point out the most common locations of these parts.

-In illustration “A”, you can see there are 2 clutch cover nuts indicated by the red arrow.
+In illustration “A,” you can see two clutch cover nuts indicated by the red arrow.

 Step 3.
 Hold the Bar Up & Adjust Chain Tensioning Screw

 Step 4.
-Tighten the Clutch Cover Nuts & Check Tension
+Tighten the Clutch Cover Nuts & Check the Tension